redFrik/udk16-Immersive_Technologies/udk161117/README.md

 //PrimitiveType.Cylinder
 ```

-play around with the camera and also try changing things in the code. with 100 objects of type `Sphere` and with some fiddling around with the varables, you can get something like this snake...
+play around with the camera and also try changing things in the code. with 100 objects of type `Sphere` and with some fiddling around with the variables, you can get something like this...

 ![snake](03snake.png?raw=true "snake")

-we can also add an amplitude variable. and another importaint feature to add is that the speed of each object should be tied to the index. so the first object (when `i= 0` in the for loop) should move slow, the next object a little bit faster and so on. it's easy to do with a `*(i+1)*timeFactor` - see the code below.
+we can also add an amplitude variable. and another importaint feature to add (for it to become a *whitney* thing) is that the speed of each object should be tied to the index. so the first object (when `i= 0` in the for loop) should move slow, the next object a little bit faster and so on. it's easy to do with a `*(i+1)*timeFactor` - see the code below.

 * copy&paste the code below into your javascript in MonoDevelop, replacing what was there
 * save and go back to unity